Fort Worth Drug Crime Lawyer | Drug Charge Defense Attorney TX

 Enhanced penalties for repeat offenders may result in a life sentence in prison, even if the offense would carry only a penalty as a state felony if it had been the first offense.
 The actual sentence imposed depends on the specific drug involved in the offense currently being prosecuted, and the amount of the drug the prosecution proves the defendant possessed.

 If you have been charged with possession of a controlled substance of any kind, whether this is your first offense or you have had previous drug offense convictions, you are facing a potential life sentence.
 It is of the utmost importance that you have an experienced drug charges attorney in your corner, fighting the charges on your behalf.
-Call the drug crime defense lawyers at The Hampton Law Firm to schedule a free consultation so that you can begin the fight for your freedom.
+Call the drug crime defense lawyer at The Hampton Law Firm to schedule a free consultation so that you can begin the fight for your freedom.

 Call a Fort Worth Drug Charge Lawyer Now